yangggzhang/hector_quadrotor_navigation/README.md

 # hector_quadrotor_navigation
 This project provides an implementation of 3D navigation for the hector quadrotor using the Moveit!
 Motion Planning Framework.

+## Support
+This package is developed on Ubuntu 18.04 with (ROS melodic) [http://wiki.ros.org/Installation/Ubuntu].
+The support for other versions of ROS is under further development.

 ## Getting Started
 To install the necessary packages: